Here are the fundamentals for those students who are about to arrive or have already arrived at the University of Tartu.

 (Within one month from receiving your right of temporary residence and Estonian ID code)

-Temporary residence permit card
+Temporary residence permit card (non-EU citizens only)

-Proves ones right to stay in Estonia; access to e-services (banking, digital signing, mobile ID), authentication;
+Proves one's right to stay in Estonia; access to e-services (banking, digital signing, mobile ID), authentication

 After applying for the TRP, the students are informed when and where they get TRP card